buahaha/aa-memberaudit/README.md

 ## Overview

-Member Audit provides a way for recruiters and alliance leadership to inspect characters' ESI data.
-It supports generating reports showing whether a given user has registered all their characters with Member Audit and whether they can fly doctrine ships.
-It also allows users to view all their characters ESI data, and allows for selectively sharing character data with recruiters.
+Member Audit is an app that provides full access to Eve characters and related reports in Alliance Auth.

+Users can monitor their own characters, recruiters can view the characters of applicants for vetting and auditors can view the characters of an organization for ensuring compliance and repelling spies.

+In addition character based reports gives leadership another valuable tool for managing their respective organization.

 ## Key Features

 Member Audit adds the following key features to Auth:

-- Users can see an overview of all their characters with key information like current location and wallet balance
+- Users can see an overview of all their characters with key information like their current location and wallet balance
-- Users can see many details about their characters without having to log into Eve (e.g. wallet, mails, assets, ...)
+- Users can get full access to their characters to monitor them without having to log into Eve (similar to EveMon, but without skill planning).
-- Recruiters can see characters of applicants for vetting
+- Applicants can temporarily share their characters with recruiters for vetting
-- Leadership can see characters of their members for auditing (e.g. to check suspicious members)
+- Leadership can get full access to characters of their members for auditing (e.g. to check suspicious members)
+- Full access to characters currently includes the following information:
+  - Assets
+  - Bio
+  - Contacts
+  - Contracts
+  - Corporation history
+  - Implants
+  - Jump clones
+  - Mails
+  - Loyalty points
+  - Skill queue
+  - Skill sets
+  - Skills
+  - Wallet

+- Skill Sets are a way of defining skills needed for a specific activity or ship.
+They allow recruiters and leadership to see at a glance what a character can (e.g. which doctrine ships he/she can fly)
-- Leadership can see reports and analytics about their members (e.g. which members can fly certain doctrines)
+- Leadership can see reports and analytics about their members
-- Users are assigned to a group automatically based on compliance
-- More features will be added soon
+- Reports currently include:
+  - Compliance: if users have added all their characters
+  - Skill Sets: which character has which skill sets

+- Flexible permission system for granting the right level of access for different roles (e.g. corp leadership may only have access to reports about their own corp members)
+- Character data is automatically kept up-to-date with the Eve Online server

-## Screenshots
+## Highlights

 ### Character Launcher